Bachelor of Arts & Sciences (BAS)

 - Select two science courses.
 The courses you pick will be determined by the science minor you are considering pursuing.
 Consult the list of science courses in the BAS program section of the Undergraduate Calendar; the course must be in this list.
 BAS students may not take BIOL*1500, BIOM*2000, BOT*1200 or MBG*1000.

 - Select two courses from the arts and/or social sciences.
 Consult the list of social science/arts subjects in the BAS program section of the Undergraduate Calendar; the subject area must be in this list to be considered.

-- Should you find that all sections of a required course are full, please contact your Program Counsellor (contact information below).
+- Should you find that all sections of a required course are full, or you are being restricted, please contact the Faculty Advisor for the specific subject area to inquire.
+You can find Faculty Advisor contact information here.

 A Sample First Semester